With working-from-home days for the masses winding down, I knew it was time to up my bicycle commuting game.

 ARIEL RIDER RIDEAL SPEED TEST (and the Ariel Rider Rideal top speed is…)

-The Ariel Rider Rideal is awesome–exceeding my expectations so far.
+Ariel Rider electric bikes are awesome…and the Rideal is awesome–exceeding my expectations so far.
 If you have any questions about the bike, I am happy to answer them as best I can (as a layperson).
 I plan on updating this post as my time with the bike unfolds.
 Like any relationship, only time will tell if we’re a match–but either way–it’s not a marriage. 🙂

 6/15/21: The clearance for the water bottle bosses is tight; you’ll need a small water bottle–a standard will not fit.
 This is the little insulated bottle that I bought.